truongpl/hometest/README.md

 - We have 100 machine, the sensors of machine are recorded every hour in a year so we have totally: 100 x 365 x 24 records
 - After doing some EDA, the dataset is imbalance on the label of "failure", there are only 719 failure cases.
 - The failure time is also imbalance, most of the machines 's failure occur at 6:00.

--
-Upon initial consideration and made some quick research, I contemplated generating sentences like:
+Upon initial consideration and made some quick research, I intend to generating sentences like:
 "Given voltage as 0.12345, pressure as 0.6789...."
 (Similar to the main idea of the paper https://arxiv.org/pdf/2210.10723.pdf) for each sample and feeding these sentences into a Language Model (LM) to create an embedding vector.
 The plan was to develop a traditional LSTM-based time series prediction model.
 However, this approach may not align with the specific requirements of the task because, in this case, the LSTM model would serve as the pattern recognizer not the LM.

 In the pursuit of solving this problem, a few challenges have arise:

-- It is a type of regression problem, where the primary goal is to predict the time of failure.
+- The primary goal is to predict the time of failure in the future
 - Standard example notebooks available Kaggle may not be directly applicable, because most of them use the input of a failure day to predict the output.
 - With above information, I decide to calculate the time_to_fail and use it as a base feature.

-To address these challenges, the problem that I tried to solve:
+In short, the problem that I am trying to solve:
 *Determine if a machine will fail within the next 24 hours and predict the time of its failure.*

 it's necessary to approach the problem in a two-fold manner: